-where T is the pitch period, $\beta$ is the pitch gain.
-We call that long-term prediction since the excitation is predicted from e[n-T] with $T \gg N$ .
+where T is the pitch period, β is the pitch gain and c(n) is taken from the innovation codebook.
+We call that long-term prediction since the excitation is predicted from e[n-T] with $T\gg N$.

 6.3 Innovation Codebook